Skip navigation

 Unfortunately, bird and bat populations are threatened by habitat loss, cat predation, collisions with buildings and cars, pesticides, plastics, diseases, and climate change.
 The good news: there are many actions we can take to work against these threats and help our flying friends!

-Learn more about how to maintain bird baths and feeders (PDF), build and maintain a bird house (PDF), and build and maintain a bat house (PDF).
+Learn more about how to support backyard bird populations (PDF), provide habitat for birds (PDF), and build and maintain a bat house (PDF).

 These and other print materials covering a wide variety of environmental topics are available to individuals, community groups, municipalities and schools in Hennepin County at no charge.